 - {¶8} Like Weis, Sprout arrived at his opinion of value using a sales comparison approach and an income capitalization approach and reconciling the two approaches.
 For the sales comparison approach, Sprout identified eight buildings he deemed functionally similar to the subject property and then made adjustments to the sales of these properties for size, location, and physical condition.
 The comparable properties operated as Skyline Chili, Chipotle, Taco Bell, Arby's, Graeter's, and a Tom+Chee/Visionworks.
 Half of the comparable properties were located within the Columbus region, with the other properties located in Monroe, Springfield, Dayton, and Mansfield.
 Sprout made adjustments to the comparable properties to account for differences in market conditions, land ratio, building size, location, condition/quality, presence of a "drive-thru," and leased-fee rates.
-(Sprout Appraisal Report at 30.)
-Under the sales comparison approach, Sprout arrived at a value between \$1,595,000 and \$1,730,000 for the subject property. - {¶9} For the income capitalization approach, Sprout compared the subject property primarily to other fast food restaurants to determine market rent of \$27.50 per square foot.
-Specifically, the comparable properties Sprout used in his income approach included nine restaurants (two Steak 'n Shakes, Wendy's, two Arby's, two Chipotles, Skyline Chili, a former Burger King) and one non-restaurant general retail site (a former Hollywood Video).
+(Sprout Appraisal Report at 32.)
+Under the sales comparison approach, Sprout arrived at a value between \$1,365,000 and \$1,465,000 for the subject property. - {¶9} For the income capitalization approach, Sprout compared the subject property primarily to other fast food restaurants to determine market rent of \$29 per square foot.
+Specifically, the comparable properties Sprout used in his income approach included nine restaurants (two Steak 'n Shakes, Wendy's, two Arby's, two Chipotles, Skyline Chili, Burger King) and one non-restaurant general retail site (a former Hollywood Video).
 Six of the comparable properties are located in the Columbus region while the other four properties are located in Monroe, Springfield, Dayton, and Mansfield.
 Sprout used the market rent for each property in developing a stabilized profit and loss statement for capitalization purposes.
-Sprout then determined an overall capitalization rate of 7.50 percent after conducting a "[b]and of [i]nvestment [a]nalysis," considering the capitalization rates from 12 "sales of fast food restaurants/smaller retail buildings throughout southwest, north central, and Central Ohio," and consulting the national publication, "PwC Real Estate Survey."
-(Sprout Appraisal Report at 47, 48; see also Tr.
-Vol. I at 176.)
-Under the income approach, Sprout arrived at a value of \$1,725,000 for the subject property.
-Finally, Sprout reconciled the two approaches, indicating the income approach provides the "primary indication of value," for a final opinion of value of \$1,725,000.
-(Sprout Appraisal Report at 50.)
+Sprout then determined an overall capitalization rate of 7.25 percent after conducting a "band of investment analysis," considering the capitalization rates from 12 "sales of fast food restaurants/smaller retail buildings throughout southwest, north central, and Central Ohio," and consulting the national publication, "PwC Real Estate Survey."
+(Sprout Appraisal Report at 49, 50.)
+Under the income approach, Sprout arrived at a value of \$1,380,000 for the subject property.
+Finally, Sprout reconciled the two approaches, indicating the income approach provides the "primary indication of value," for a final opinion of value of \$1,380,000.
+(Sprout Appraisal Report at 11, 52.)

 {¶ 10} Regarding Weis's appraisal, Sprout testified that he disagreed with the dataset, particularly the selection of comparable properties, Weis utilized as compared to the highest and best use of this particular property.
 To Sprout, location was one of a number of factors to consider in selecting comparable properties.
 (Tr.
-Vol. I at 187, 243-44, Vol. II at 261-62, 336.)
+Vol. I at 187; Tr.
+Vol. II at 336.)